shivaninja/Heater_Project/README.md

 	IMPORTANT:
 		NOTE: This Whole project folder consists of two Projects( PROJECT 1 & PROJECT 2).

-  		Project 1 is simple version of project 2.
+  		NOTE: Project 2 is updated version of 1.
 They both are very similar and uses same system.
-2 is just the more advance version of 1
+The Only difference is the protocol & sensor they use.